Wednesday, July 26, 2017

 2. Some consider Roman Damascus as an aberrancy, arguing that Medieval Damascus had simply reverted to its pre-classical plan or the lack thereof.

-Those reservations in mind, Roman Damascus boasted imposing large avenues intersecting at right angles.
-The city's main axis was of course Via Recta stretching east to west from the Bab Sharki (east gate) to Bab al-Jabia.
-Another and shorter axis parallel to the above was Via Sacra, that had connected the Temple of Jupiter with the Agora or Forum.
-Still a third east-west artery further north would be Suq Saruja, but the latter is located outside the city's wall and belongs not to the Classical era.
+With those reservations in mind, Roman Damascus boasted imposing large avenues intersecting at right angles.
+The city's main axis was, of course, Via Recta, stretching east to west from al-Bāb aš-Šarqī to Bāb al-Ǧābīā.
+Another and shorter axis parallel to the above was Via Sacra, which had connected the Temple of Jupiter with the agora (forum under the Romans).
+Still, a third east-west artery further north would be Sūq Sārūǧā, but the latter is located outside the city's wall and belongs to the Islamic era.

-The Medieval City was an Oriental one.
-Its streets and alleys were narrow, crooked, entangled, and often issuing onto a dead-end.
-Several explanations could be put forward such as the desire to enlarge one's property by infringing on the street in an otherwise limited urban space.
-This would often result in rooms overhanging the alley when the lower floor no longer offers the capacity of expansion.
-Thus protruded, the upper floors can cover the narrow paths under to form the so called sibat, providing walkers with the added bonus of shade in the hot season and shelter in the rainy one.
+The medieval city was an oriental one.
+Its streets and alleys were narrow, crooked, entangled, and often issued onto a dead-end.
+Several explanations could be put forward, such as the desire to enlarge one's property by infringing on the street in an otherwise limited urban space, which would often result in rooms overhanging the alley when the lower floor no longer offers the capacity for expansion.
+Thus protruded, the upper floors can cover the narrow paths under to form the so-called sībāṭ (or sābāṭ), providing walkers with the added bonus of shade in the hot season and shelter in the rainy one.

-Richard Thoumin
+Richard Lodoïs Thoumin

-Géographie humaine de la Syrie Centrale
+Géographie humaine de la Syrie centrale.
+Librairie Ernest Leroux, Paris 1936.

 No comments: